Pascal-J/rabin-key-gen/README.md

 to run, start J with the jqt command

+Ensure all additional packages are installed by running Tools | Package manager

 open a lab with Help|Studio|Labs (The first one Introduction to J is fine)

-If this is your first time using J, you can advance throug a few steps in the lab to learn a bit about the language.
+If this is your first time using J, you can advance throug a few steps (with ctrl-J key) in the lab to learn a bit about the language.

 to start the program, type (assuming you copied files to home/natbit)